pombredanne/red-fab-deploy/README.markdown

 		$ fab generate_config
 		$ fab go:development
-		$ fab update_nodes # might need to wait a minute and run this
+		$ fab update_instances # might need to wait a minute and run this

 3. You must wait until all your instances have spawned before going further.
 This could take up to 5 minutes.

-4. To install all the correct software on your new development node run the following:
+4. To install all the correct software on your new development instance run the following:

 		$ fab -i deploy/[your private SSH key here] set_hosts:development go_setup:development

-	This will grab all the development node ip addresses, set them as hosts, and then run a software setup package on each of the servers based on the generated config file.
+	This will grab all the development instance ip addresses, set them as hosts, and then run a software setup package on each of the servers based on the generated config file.

 5. Next you want to deploy to the development server by running the following: